 According to the Italian luxury manufacturer, owned by Fiat SpA, the company has reached around 22,500 customer orders for new cars so far this year, as of the end of September.

-The automaker’s sales record, set in 2008, is 9,000 cars.
-Last year, the company sold 6,300.
-Maserati has said it aims to sell 50,000 cars in 2015.
-Now, Maserati had about 17,000 orders at the end of July and 20,304 at the end of August.
+The automaker’s previous sales record, from 2008, was of only 9,000 cars.
+Last year, the company only managed to deliver 6,300 units.
+Maserati previously announced its sales goal was to reach 50,000 cars in 2015.
+For now, Maserati had booked around 17,000 orders by the end of July and 20,304 at the end of August.

 Via Automotive News Europe